360 Degrees of Mental Health

 Impact on work and school

 As technology and personal interconnectedness have evolved, so too have the pace and nature of both school and work life.
-Days don’t stop when one leaves the building or classroom, rather the tasks, conversations and interpersonal politics continue via emails, text messages and cell phone calls made well beyond traditional business hours.
+Days tend to extend beyond traditional business hours, with tasks, conversations and interpersonal communications continuing through emails, text messages and cell phone calls.
+COVID-19 has increased our reliance upon technologies that offer alternative solutions to face to face exchanges.

 Symptoms and struggles common in mental health disorders can impede one’s ability to effectively manage time, concentrate, absorb information or cope with the pressures and deadlines inherent to learning and working.
 The majority of mental health symptoms appear and are diagnosed between the ages of twelve to twenty-five(4), leaving students particularly vulnerable to mental health challenges, seriously impacting the outcome of their academic careers, and by extension, possibly the quality of jobs and post-academic opportunities available to them.